-- New transit facilities if they are associated with new or enhanced transit service. - New transit vehicles (bus, rail, van) to expand the fleet. - Existing fleet vehicles' replacement or retrofits. - Operating assistance to support new transit services (maximum of 5 years). - Subsidies for regular transit fares, but only if the reduced or free fare is part of an overall program for preventing exceedances of an air quality standard during periods of high pollutant levels.
+- New transit facilities if they are associated with new or enhanced transit service. - New transit vehicles (bus, rail, van) to expand the fleet. - Existing fleet vehicles' replacement or retrofits. - Operating assistance to support new transit services - Subsidies for regular transit fares, but only if the reduced or free fare is part of an overall program for preventing exceedances of an air quality standard during periods of high pollutant levels.